rufig/spf/docs/intro.en.md

 <a id="dll"/>
 ###[Using external DLLs][start]

-Example:
+Import functions with stdcall calling convention (e.g. Win32 API) as follows :

 	WINAPI: SevenZip 7-zip32.dll
+Functions with cdecl calling convention (e.g. from msvcrt.dll) or with variable number of arguments :

+	REQUIRE CAPI: ~af/lib/c/capi.f
+    2 CAPI: strstr msvcrt.dll

-If you need to automatically use all dll exported functions as forth words, use either:
+If you want to import automatically all DLL functions as forth words, use (for stdcall) :

 	REQUIRE UseDLL ~nn/lib/usedll.f
 	UseDLL "DLL name"
 or:

 	REQUIRE DLL ~ac/lib/ns/dll-xt.f
 	DLL NEW: "DLL name"
+For cdecl :

+	REQUIRE USES_C ~af/lib/c/capi-func.f
+	USES_C "DLL name"
+or:

+	REQUIRE SO ~ac/lib/ns/so-xt.f
+	SO NEW: "DLL name"

 ----
 <a id="notfound"/>